 Autochromes are colour photos on glass plates.
 The process was the first photographic colour technique, patented in 1903 and marketed in 1907 by cinematic pioneers the Lumière brothers.
-It was the main method of producing colour photography until the late 1930s, when colour film became commercially available.
+It was the main method of producing colour photography from the Edwardian times until the late 1930s, when colour film became commercially available.

 - Autochromes are very sensitive to light.
 Many of those that survive today have colours that have dulled.

 - If you examine an autochrome using a magnifying glass, you can see coloured dots.
 These are grains of potato starch that have been dyed red, green and blue, and together make up the full-colour image.

 - Colourful flowers and plants were a popular subject for this early form of colour photography.
 These girls’ outfits may have been chosen for the same reason.

 First World War wedding photograph, c1914

 The First World War transformed photography’s social roles.
 During the conflict, vast numbers of photos were made of soldiers and their loved ones, to leave as a memento or to take to the Front.
 In addition, popular photography, facilitated by the rise of inexpensive and easy-to-use cameras, increased in the earliest years of the 20th century.
 As such, wartime images feature a great range of society.

 - The groom wearing his uniform emphasises the pride taken in Army postings at the beginning of the war.

 - The location appears to be a domestic residence, likely the home of the bride and groom.